Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons18.md

 - When that transaction completes, what we can _finally_ do, is take that contract address, go back into `Metamask > NFTs > Import NFT`.
 This is going to ask for our contract address, which we have from our deployment, and our tokenId, which is 0.
 - Once imported ...

+### Wrap Up
+- We did it!
+We've just shown that we can write and deploy our own NFT contract with SVG art 100% on-chain.
+We could deploy this to a testnet if we wanted to.
+We could deploy this to a _mainnet_ if we wanted to.
+First hand we've experienced the power and advantages of keeping our data on-chain and as decentralized as possible.
+- We've just done amazing work.